DeFiNe NoRmAl

 I am filled with umbrage at the crowning of that douche Christian as Master Chef Season 2 (from a decade ago).
 It was "stunning", but not in a good way like that venison loin you prepared, but "stunning" as in those uncooked eggs Jennifer tried to serve you.

 You, sirs, call yourselves experts in all things involving chefery, yet you seem to have a blind spot concerning a-holes.
 Please look in the mirror for reference so you will not make this mistake again!
-I am tasked with suffering through your many seasons with my wife because she is obsessed with competitive cooking shows and we've reached the bottom of the barrel.
+I am tasked with suffering through your many former/old seasons because I'm obsessed with competitive cooking shows, COVID looms large, and I've reached the bottom of the barrel.
 If I have to put up with seeing arrogant, pretentious, insufferable pieces of excrement continually win, I will.
 I basically have no choice.

 Good day!

-Of course this hypothetical letter will only be written if said a-hole wins, and we will find out tonight.
+Of course this hypothetical letter will only be written if said a-hole wins, and I will find out tonight.
 I'm not the type to go Google it and spoil the drama.

 But anyway, as often happens, I see something on a cooking show and then I'm inspired so today I took out your Betty Crocker cookbook and made a Lemon Meringue pie.